zladx/zladx.github.io/_posts/2023-03-29-links-awakening-disassembly-progress-report-part-13.md

 - Encoding a decoded tilemap ignores filler bytes, which fixes the issue with the File creation screen;
 - The encoded tilemaps are now even smaller than the original hand-tuned ones.

-And there's our fixed version in-game:
+And here's our fixed version in-game:

 ![unknown-1](/images/zelda-links-awakening-progress-report-13/tilemap-fixed.png)<br>
 _The edited File creation tilemap, with the save slot number correctly displayed._